i-doit/knowledge-base/docs/en/installation/manual-installation/setup.md

 #### Installation

 The installtion of i-doit on the system is carried out in this step.
-To shorten the waiting time, a small game is offered.
-If you spend a lot of time with it, something in the background went wrong or your system is too slow.
 After the installation was competed successfully, a summary is displayed.
 Then i-doit can be launched and used.

-### Console

-!!! example "TODO"
-    // TODO

 ## Further steps